I have been really digging making custom books kids and seeing Lexi’s response to them.

 Since at this age, their world revolves around their own self, it’s helpful to show their days and experiences from their standpoint, featuring their names and pictures.
 Aside from helping kids develop a sense of self, it keeps their interest longer and more intense.
-I started making custom books at about a year old.
+I started making custom books for kids at about a year old.
 Creating one after another based on the struggles or interests we were having.

 There are some books that are pre-made for you and only need minor personalization, and others that require more time, photos and creativity to make it a story or a lesson.

 BOOK OF EMOTIONS

 The first custom book I made was a board book from a company that does seem to be in business anymore.
 I wanted to get a jump start on helping Lexi recognize emotions and feelings and when she was about 8 months old.
 I took a series of photos of me and Andrew featuring some basic expressions: happiness, sadness, anger, surprise, being cold and hot, fear.
 I was limited to only 12 pages and since I was featuring both Russian and English words, I could only do 6 emotions.

 Lexi absolutely LOVED the book.
 At that age, seeing her mommy and daddy with funny expressions was EXACTLY what she wanted.
 At about 16 months, the book lost its appeal and it once again is peeking her interest now, at 2, when she has a better understanding of human emotion.
 I would recommend that EVERYONE creates such a book for their little one as early as possible, because understanding and recognizing emotion is integral part in avoiding tantrums and creating compassion.

 Little Sparkle and Little Super by Paperhat Press